Romitoskj/UniversityNotes/Computer Vision/05 - Filters.md

 ### Sharpening
 - Seek to highlight fine detail (remove blurring and highlight edges)
-- Based on spatial differentiation
+- Based on *spatial differentiation*

-#### Spatial differentiation
+### The Laplacian
-measures the *rate of change* of a function based on second derivative to construct *Laplacian filter*, getting a Laplacian image.
-To sharpened image subtract the laplacian filter from the original one.
+Measures the *rate of change* of a function based on second derivative to construct *Laplacian filter*, getting a Laplacian image.
+To sharpened image subtract the Laplacian filter from the original one.
 ![[Pasted image 20251007101827.png]]
 ![[Pasted image 20251007101900.png]]
 ![[Pasted image 20251007101923.png]]